Topic:

 How do I keep my disabled child safe online?

-Top tips for adults to keep in mind:
+Top tips for parents

 • Have an online safety policy at home that your child understands.
 If you think it’s appropriate, write it out and get your child to sign it.

-• Be alert to your child seeming upset after using the Internet or their phone.
+• Be alert to your child seeming upset after using the internet or their phone.

-• Check that any environment where your child has access to the Internet has a cyber-safety policy, whether that’s a childcare facility, their school or the local library.
+• Check that any environment where your child has access to the internet has a cyber-safety policy, whether that’s a childcare facility, their school or the local library.

-• Use the online tools to limit your child’s profile so that only accepted friends can view content.
+• Use online tools to limit your child’s profile so that only accepted friends can view content.
 Use in-built security features to monitor online activity, or consider purchasing an app.

-• Equally children need to be aware that once something is shared online, they could lose control over who sees it and how many people see it.
+• Make your child aware that there are real consequences to their online behaviour, and that once something is shared online, they could lose control over who sees it and how many people see it.

-• Never share user names or passwords.
+• Never share usernames or passwords

-• Never give personal details about yourself, family or friends to people online’
+• Never give personal details about yourself, family or friends to people online

 • Consider the consequences of your posts, chats or texts